Child prodigy: Co-incidence theory

+Late development

 Prodigiousness in childhood is not always maintained into adulthood.
 Some researchers have found that gifted children fall behind due to lack of effort.
 Jim Taylor, professor at the University of San Francisco, theorizes that this is because gifted children experience success at an early age with little to no effort and may not develop a sense of ownership of success.
 Therefore, these children might not develop a connection between effort and outcome.
 Some children might also believe that they can succeed without effort in the future as well.
 Dr. Anders Ericcson, professor at Florida State University, researches expert performance in sports, music, mathematics, and other activities.
 His findings demonstrate that prodigiousness in childhood is not a strong indicator of later success.
 Rather, the number of hours devoted to the activity was a better indicator.

 Rosemary Callard-Szulgit and other educators have written extensively about the problem of perfectionism in bright children, calling it their "number one social-emotional trait".
 Gifted children often associate even slight imperfection with failure, so that they become fearful of effort, even in their personal lives, and in extreme cases end up virtually immobilized.

+Link with autism

+Prodigies have been found with the over-representation of relatives with autism on their family pedigrees.
+Autism traits on the Autism-spectrum quotient (AQ) were reported in both first-degree relatives of child prodigies and of autism, which was higher than normal prevalence.

+Some autistic traits can be found among prodigies.
+Firstly, the social function of arithmetic prodigies may be weaker because of larger activation in certain brain areas enhancing their arithmetic performance, which is also essential for social and emotional functions (i.e., precuneus, lingual and fusiform gyrus).
+These neuroplastic changes in neural networks may modulate their social performances in terms of emotional face processing and emotional evaluation of complex social interactions.
+Nevertheless, this emotional or social modulation must not score at psychopathological levels.
+Additionally, the attentiveness to details, a typical characteristic of AQ, is enhanced among prodigies compared to normal people, even those with Asperger syndrome.